Skip to content

 case "relative_abs" | "relative_perc":

-result = df.copy()
+result = df.clone()

 # calculating as_percentage loss for both target and measured

-# the idea here is to start from the gross up of the target (or measured if you consider that uncertainty is a loss) and then simulate the net considering the target losses up to this point and the measured losses after this point
+# the idea here is to start from the gross up of the target (or measured if you consider that uncertainty is a loss)

 # finally the impact is the difference between this simulated net and the previous simulated net